 Making the best of myself

 Now make-up; this may be no problem for my teenage daughter.
-But for me it was always just a couple of brushes of mascara and a swipe of lipstick.
+But for me, it was always just a couple of brushes of mascara and a swipe of lipstick.
 I paired up with my personal tutor who helped me.
-She sowed me how to apply make up in the right colours to accentuate my colouring.
+She showed me how to apply makeup in the right colours to accentuate my colouring.
 I could hardly believe it was me staring back from the mirror.
 Annie also shared with us which make up brands were good to use as they didn’t contain harmful chemicals.

 Once we were all made up and ready for the ball, we had a coffee, cake and a relaxing chat.
 Time was flying by, it was such a fabulous experience to be pampered.

 My tutor then took me back to the mirror and through my colour range with individual drapes.
 This was so I could see the difference and be more specific about what really suited me.
 This included the metals for jewellery and the ideal base colours for coats, shoes and handbags, etc.

 Take it away